aidin36/cli-openssl-wrapper/README.md

 --------------
 Create a `dotNet Socket` and establish a connection to your server.
 Then, pass it to the `SSLStream` class.
 Now, you can use `write` and `read` methods of the `SSLStream` class to send and receive data from/to server.

-To validate a server certificate, you can modify `SampleCertificateVerifier` class.
+To validate a server certificate, you can modify `SampleCertificateVerifier` function.

 Copyright
 ---------